HOME > MANCHESTER PRIDE INVESTIGATION

 I would go as far as to say that this financial targeting of our community is a kind of victimisation.

-WE'RE EVEN PAYING THE TOURIST BOARD!
+WE'RE EVEN PAYING THE TOURIST BOARD

 You might think that the tourist board (AKA Marketing Manchester) would be very grateful for the up-to-£22m of extra income that Manchester Pride brings to the city and its businesses each year?

-In 2008, we coughed up about £600,000 — two-thirds of the total Pride income — to run this giant tourist bonanza for the city and its businesses.
+In 2008, we coughed up about £600,000 — two-thirds of the total Pride income — to run this tourist bonanza for the city and its businesses.

 But no… Take a look at page 21 of the 2007/08 Manchester Pride accounts (PDF) and you’ll see that Pride paid £6,040 to Marketing Manchester for ‘normal commercial services’.
 Whereas Pride invoiced Marketing Manchester just £92.

 I wondered what these 'commercial services' could be and can now reveal that Marketing Manchester charges Manchester Pride some £6,000 a year for doing its accounts.
+I'm not an expert but have been told this figure seems high for doing that job.

 THE CHARITY COMMISSION